 Apple’s Dead Pixel & Stuck Pixel Policy

+Wondering what to do about a dead pixel or stuck pixel on an Apple device?
 Apple’s internal policy on dead and stuck pixels has been revealed.
-Titled “Acceptable numbers of pixel anomalies” the internal document explains Apple’s policy on what they call pixel anomalies and how they handle repairs or replacements.
+Titled “Acceptable numbers of pixel anomalies”, the internal document explains Apple’s policy on what they call pixel anomalies and how they handle repairs or replacements.

 Apple’s Dead & Stuck Pixel Policy